Skip to content

 Example

-Let’s create a login form with a email and a password field.
+Let’s create a login form with an email and a password field.
 First, we need to create these fields:

 use Centum\Forms\Field;